drewsamsen/sr-cards-api/README.md

 # Card API

 A RESTful API built with TypeScript, Node.js, Express.js, PostgreSQL, and Supabase authentication for a flashcard review application with spaced repetition.
+This API powers [echo.cards](https://echo.cards), a web-based flashcard application for efficient learning.

 ## Features